fabprezja/deep-fast-machine-learning-utils/README.md

 ```shell
 Paper + Citation Comming Soon
 ```
-> **Note:** When referencing, please consider additional attributions to Tensorflow, Scikit-learn, and Keras, as our library is built around them.
+> **Note:** When referencing, please consider additional attributions to Tensorflow, Scikit-learn, and Keras, as the library is built around them.

 ## Table of Contents